kbroman/jhudashbike/HowToUse.md

 - Reconsider if your route all appear red.
 - Ride along the path that has more green than red!

-This is a sample markdown file to help you write Markdown quickly :)

 ## Future Features To Add

 - All bike paths wil be mapped.